bc-shawnyap/dev-docs/docs/api-docs/catalog/products-overview.md

 ```

 <!-- [![Open in Request Runner](https://storage.googleapis.com/bigcommerce-production-dev-center/images/Open-Request-Runner.svg)](/api-reference/catalog/catalog-api/product-options/createoption#requestrunner) -->

-## Variants

-[Variants](/api-reference/store-management/catalog/product-variants/getvariantbyid) represent an item as it sits on the shelf in the warehouse or a particular saleable product.
-A product might be a t-shirt, while the variant would be “a small, red t-shirt.”
-Shoppers select variants on the storefront via product options.
-In the case where a product is simple, meaning it does not have any options, the product is its own variant - called a base variant.
-Everything you can buy should be a variant.

-* Options build out variants.
-* Variants are usually what you track inventory against.
-* Can have their own price, weight, dimensions, image, etc. - or they can inherit these values from the product if you have not specified them.
-* Must have a SKU code (unless they are a base variant).
-* In non-base variants, variants will relate to a particular combination of variant option values - such as “small” and “red”.

 <!-- theme: warning -->
 > #### V2 SKU rules will override variant pricing